willegan/getvero.github.io/_articles/using-zapier-and-vero.md

 To add or remove tags, simply use the Zapier form to record the tags you want.
 You can add and remove as many tags as you wish.

-**Note:** if a customer does not have a tag and you remove it, nothing will happen.
+**Note**: If a customer does not have a tag and you remove it, nothing will happen.
 This is totally fine!

 ![{{ site.data.screenshots.zapier.tags['title'] }}]({{ site.data.screenshots.zapier.tags['image'] }})